 - Undergraduate Students

-- Must be a current ASCLS Student Members enrolled in a NAACLS-accredited undergraduate program.
+- Must be a current ASCLS Developing Professional and at the time the research was conducted, must have been enrolled in a NAACLS-accredited undergraduate program.

 Content Categories - Professional and Graduate Students